nickdesaulniers/nickdesaulniers.github.com/source/_posts/2016-08-13-object-files-and-symbols.markdown

 line number for all symbols.

-This post should have been a simple refresher of some of the basics of working with C code code.
+This post should have been a simple refresher of some of the basics of working with C code.
 Finding symbols to be placed into a final executable and relocating addresses are the main job of the linker, and will be the main theme of the posts in this series.
 Keep your eyes out for more in this series on memory segmentation.